 This course introduces students to the fundamental legal and ethical issues in American crime and criminal justice through film and literature.
 The course examines the dilemmas in crime and punishment.
 Students discuss the literature and films in the context of the humanities.
-Counts as a humanities elective.
-Prerequisites: Junior standing or instructor.
+(General Education: AH) Prerequisites: Junior standing or permission.